 If the individual’s symptoms do not meet these guidelines and you believe they do not require a trip to the emergency room, a call to his or her primary care physician’s office is a good first step.
 The primary care physician will be able to advise on the individual situation.

-If you need medical care and do not have a primary care physician, or if you are unable to reach the office, consider going to an after-hours clinic or urgent care facility.
+If you need to be seen during the evening or on a weekend, consider going to an after-hours clinic or urgent care facility.
 These may be appropriate options for:

 - cough, cold or sore throat